Friday, 3rd September 2010

 My year in Facebook statuses

 I feel like I have two diaries: my blog, and my Facebook statuses.
-Here’s a graphic created by the Facebook application “My Year in Status on Facebook” that summarizes the past year by showing representative Facebook statuses.
+Here’s a graphic created by the Facebook application “” that summarizes the past year by showing representative Facebook statuses.
 It initially included a random set of status updates, but I chose the option where I could select which statuses to display.
 Here’s the result:

 While I was selecting which status updates to include, I copied the list and pasted it into Excel.
 It’s a great summary of the past year.